WonderLandxD/PIANO/README.md

 •	🧠 **Foundation models**: Use pretrained pathology foundation models to extract powerful features.

 •   🚇 **Fine-tuning patch-level tasks**: Lightweight code to fine-tune foundation models for patch-level classification.

+•   🚝 **Fine-tuning slide-level tasks**: Lightweight code to fine-tune foundation models for slide-level classification.

 •	🌍 More functionality will be released in the future.

 ---------

 ## 📰 News

+**2025-05-20:** Added fine-tuning codes for slide-level classification tasks.
+Optimized some codes and README.md.

 **2025-03-19:** Added fine-tuning codes for patch-level classification tasks.
 Optimized some codes.